A reader interest survey investigates the satisfaction and engagement levels of your audience.

 With Survicate, you can have your survey up and running in just a few clicks.
 And it’s not just a figure of speech.
 According to G2, we’re the fastest-to-implement tool in our category!

 To start gathering feedback from your readers, click the “Send this survey for free” button above and create your free Survicate account.

 You can use the reader interest survey template as-is or edit the questions and design to fit your brand.

 Then, choose the distribution channel for your survey.
 Reader interest surveys work great as website surveys because they let you catch your audience at their most engaged.
 Thanks to Survicate’s targeting options, you can choose exactly when your survey appears (e.g., once the visitor scrolled down to the bottom of the page) and to which parts of your audience (e.g., recurring visitors only).

 Implementing Survicate surveys on your website doesn’t require any coding skills.
 Do it by adding the Survicate tracking code (automatically via Google Tag Manager, Segment, or WordPress plugin, or by copying and pasting).

 Once the answers start coming in, you can access them in your analytics dashboard.
 You’ll be able to see the response breakdown, spot patterns in the answers to open-ended questions (if you included any), and export the data.

-All of that in a free account with no time limit.
 Take Survicate for a spin now!